Muhammad-MO/2nd-website/README.md

 ![picture](image/Alert.png)

-<b>correction done<b>: Alert box appear to remind users to enter ingredients correctly without spelling mistakes
+<b>correction done</b>: Alert box appear to remind users to enter ingredients correctly without spelling mistakes

 3. No	HTML and CSS code doesnt pass through the official validator without any issues, 4 CSS errors.
 11 errors and 2 warnings in HTML on https://muhammad-mo.github.io/Project2-Recipe-Database/menuprice2.html

-<b>correction done<b>: Errors were minimized
+<b>correction done</b>: Errors were minimized

 4. File naming and directory is inconsistent.

-<b>correction done<b>:  CSS files placed in assets folder
+<b>correction done</b>:  CSS files placed in assets folder
                      :  JS files were renamed
                      :  All images are put into an image folder